NasirSethe/Mobile-Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank fellow micronauts and MV team on this journey.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->

 ## 📝 License <a name="license"></a>

-This project is [MIT](./LICENSE) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>